PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 “No, wait!” barked Jack, his interest in the pip confirmed.

-Kim stopped but kept his grip on Tom, her jumper stretching as she turns to jack: “I’ve got three.”
+Kim stopped but kept his grip on Tom, her jumper stretching as she turned to ack: “I’ve got three.”

 “Ah!” said Jack as if this changed everything.
 “Three! why didn’t you say so?”

 Kim was not convinced: he moved again to leave pulling Tom with him.

 “Alright, alright.
-The cow for the pips,” Jack negotiated, “but all three of them.”
+The cow for the pips,” Jack negotiated, “but only if I get all three of them.”